-According to research and case studies, the causes of a ruptured fibroid can include:
+According to research and case studies, ruptured fibroid causes can include:

 - An increase in blood pressure or abdominal pressure